I'm a walking cliche. It's true.

 About a year after that I walked into a local quilt shop and said to the owner, "Well, if you say no I'm ok with that, but my friend told me I should ask you if maybe you might like me to teach a class on making handbags."
 (I wish that quote was an exaggerated illustration of my lack of self-confidence, but it's not.)

-The past six years have been so.much.fun!
-I've taught many classes, written many patterns and made over a hundred display quilts and other things for the shop.
+The past eight years have been so.much.fun!
+I've taught many classes, written many patterns and made over a hundred display quilts and other things with fabric, embroidery thread, a sewing machine and my hands.